Some mountains really do change everything we thought about life – just like Mt. Naupa.

 Camping at Mt.
 Naupa

-First, it wasn’t my first time to do a late night trek.
-Second, I have witness the beauty of Mt.
+First, it wasn’t my first time doing a late-night trek.
+Second, I witnessed the beauty of Mt.
 Naupa when the stars were gathered together to give light as we headed home during our previous visit last February.
 Third, I have experienced enough creepier things in life to entertain wild thoughts and stories of locals.
 Fourth, I knew I was with a tightly-bonded group.
-Whatever reason it maybe, that late night trek allowed me to witness the beauty of being both scared and elated at the same time.
+Whatever reason it may be, that late-night trek allowed me to witness the beauty of being both scared and elated at the same time.

 By 10:00 in the evening, we arrived safely at the campsite.
 Yes, it only took us thirty minutes!
 Can’t believe it myself either.
 Probably because there was no sun to bring too much exhaustion or we were just scared of what will happen if we took longer hours on the trail.
 HAHA.

-My body clock woke me at four thirty in the morning.
-It was all dark, but the hues of the rising sun started to envelope the gloomy skies.
-It didn’t take long for the sun to start showing its hidden glow, began illuminating the sleeping province of Cebu.
+My body clock woke me at four-thirty in the morning.
+It was all dark, but the hues of the rising sun started to envelop the gloomy skies.
+It didn’t take long for the sun to start showing its hidden glow and began illuminating the sleeping province of Cebu.